Monthly Archives: January 2012

 This simple combination of couscous and broccoli, bright with lemony flavor, be too light to serve as a meal’s centerpiece, but it’s perfect for pairing with a dish of equal heft, like a bean or legume dish, or a main dish salad.
 I’ve also enjoyed leftovers of this served cold in a wrap with shredded lettuce […]

 Tofu-filled ravioli are reminiscent of little dumplings in this veggie stir-fry.
 Using hoisin sauce to finish the dish adds a tasty glaze and just the right flavor kick to the mild ravioli.

-One evening not long ago, I had about one hour to make dinner for the family—and eat—between getting home from one activity and going out to another.
+One evening a while back, I had about one hour to make dinner for the family—and eat—between getting home from one activity and going out to another.
 I improvised based on what was in the fridge rather than following a recipe.
-This was the result; everyone liked this simple dish so much that I was […]
+This was the result; everyone liked this simple dish so much that I set […]